sdd/kiddo/README.md

 The benchmarks are repeated against 2d, 3d and 4d trees, as well as with points that are both of type `f32` and of type `f64`, as well as a 16-bit fixed point use case for Kiddo v2.

 The trees are populated with random source data whose points are all on a unit sphere.
-This use case is representative of common kd-tree usages in geospatial and astronomical contexts.
+This use case is representative of common k-d tree usages in geospatial and astronomical contexts.

 ## License